yetanotherco/aligned-layer/docs/operator_guides/0_running_an_operator.md

 ## Step 4 - Register Operator on AlignedLayer

 Then you must register as an Operator on AlignedLayer.
-For this run:
+To do this, you must run:

 ```bash
 make operator_register_with_aligned_layer CONFIG_FILE=./config-files/config-operator-mainnet.yaml